penguintutor/pixel-server/README.md

 As long as you followed the instructions regarding using a custom configuration file, then your config will still be kept.

-If upgrading from a version prior to June 2022 then you may need to create a new configuration file for auth.cfg and a new users.cfg file using createadmin.py
+If upgrading from a version prior to July 2022 then you may need to create a new configuration file for auth.cfg and a new users.cfg file using createadmin.py

 # Development